Avi-Kenny/Avi-Kenny.github.io/_pages/about.md

   - /about.html
 ---

 Welcome to my personal website.
-I'm currently a PhD candidate in the Department of Biostatistics at the University of Washington in Seattle, working with Dr. Marco Carone.
+I'm a recent graduate of the University of Washington Biostatistics PhD program, where I worked with Dr. Marco Carone.
 Previously, I served as the Director of Research, Monitoring, and Evaluation at Last Mile Health.
 My current research interests include:

 * Statistical methods to handle treatment effect heterogeneity in stepped wedge cluster randomized trials
 * Correlates of protection analysis in vaccine clinical trials